Most weight loss programs do not work and can harm your health. If you want to lose weight healthy and keep it off, read on to find out how.

 Take a Glucomannan Supplement

-In several studies, glucomannan is a fiber that has been linked to weight loss.
+In several studies, glucomannan is a fiber linked to weight loss.

-Glucomannan absorbs water and sits in your gut making you feel full and help you eat fewer calories.
+Glucomannan absorbs water and sits in your gut, making you feel full and helping you eat fewer calories.

 Studies show that those who took a glucomannan supplement lost a bit more weight than those who didn’t take it.